Posts Tagged mobile home inspection

 1. What does your inspection cover?

-The inspector should ensure that their inspection and inspection report will meet all applicable requirements in your state if applicable and will comply with a well-recognized standard of practice and code of ethics.
-You should be able to request and see a copy of these items ahead of time and ask any questions you may have.
-If there are any areas you want to make sure are inspected, be sure to identify them upfront.
+The inspector should confirm that both the inspection and the inspection report meet all applicable state requirements, when applicable, and comply with a well-recognized standard of practice and code of ethics.
+You should be able to request and review copies of these standards in advance and ask any questions you may have.
+If there are specific areas you want to ensure are included, be sure to identify them upfront.

-The inspector should be able to provide his or her history in the profession and perhaps even a few names as referrals.
-Newer inspectors can be very qualified, and many work with a partner or have access to more experienced inspectors to assist them in the inspection.
+The inspector should be able to share their professional background and, ideally, provide references.
+While newer inspectors can be highly qualified, many work alongside a partner or have access to more experienced inspectors who can assist during the inspection process.

-3. Are you specifically experienced in residential inspection?
+3. Are you specifically experienced in residential inspections?

-Related experience in construction or engineering is helpful, but is no substitute for training and experience in the unique discipline of home inspection.
-If the inspection is for a commercial property, then this should be asked about as well.
+Experience in construction or engineering can be beneficial, but it is not a substitute for formal training and hands-on experience in the specialized field of home inspection.
+If the inspection is for a commercial property, be sure to ask about relevant experience in that area as well.

-4. Do you offer to do repairs or improvements based on the inspection?
+4. Do you offer to perform repairs or improvements based on the inspection?

 5. How long will the inspection take?